Share

 Overview

-IFC-based data exchanges enable the sharing of specific subsets of openBIM projects as granular data.
-This data can be easily loaded into other connectors, such as Power BI and Revit.
-These Data Exchanges can be easily created from IFC files uploaded to Autodesk Docs.
+An exchange created from IFC files enables the sharing of a specific subset of openBIM projects as granular data.
+The exchange created by this connector can be loaded easily into other connectors, such as Power BI and Revit.

-Starting September 03, 2025, the Data Exchange for IFC Beta is available by default on all ACC projects created on or after July 22, 2025.
-Please note that this functionality cannot be enabled on older projects, as they do not use the new IFC conversion method required for this beta.
+The Data Exchange Cloud Connector for IFC files is in general availability for all by default on all ACC projects created on or after July 22, 2025.
+Please note that this functionality cannot be enabled on older projects, as they do not use the new IFC conversion method required for this connector.
 Additionally, IFC files copied from older projects are not supported in this workflow.

-To create a data exchange from IFC files (IFC 2x3, IFC 4, IFC 4.3) ACC, follow these steps:
+To create an exchange from IFC files (IFC 2x3, IFC 4, and IFC 4.3) on ACC, follow these steps:

 create_ifc